HyperGAN/HyperGAN/README.md

 ### Cleaning up data

 HyperGAN is built to be resilient to all types of unclean data.
-If your images are too large you have the choice of `--crop`, `--random_crop`, or `--resize`
+By default images are resized then cropped if necessary.

-`--crop` first resizes to include as much as the image as possible(center cropped).
+See `--nocrop`, `--random_crop` and `--resize` for additional image scaling options.

 ## Features